Pometry/Raphtory/docs/source/Analysis/queries.md

 Coming back to our first example, we can set up a walk along a prefiltered year of our data in steps of one day creating a window of one week in each step as follows:

-- maybe use window size different from increment, maybe weeks or months

 ```scala
 graph